Case of the Day – Friday, January 9, 2026

 SELF-HELP WEEK

-Quite unintentionally, the execrable 2022 (slogan “At Least It’s Not 2020”) – as it slinks out the door in well-deserved shame – is ending with an orgy of self-reliance versus resort to the courts.
-On Wednesday, we reviewed a Florida case, Balzer v.
+Quite unintentionally, 2024 (slogan “At Least It’s Not 2020”) – as it slunk out the door in well-deserved shame – is ending with an orgy of self-reliance versus resorting to the courts.
+On New Year’s Eve, we reviewed a Florida case, Balzer v.
 Maxwell, in which the court held that the fact that an aggrieved landowner has no remedy but self-help means that when he or she exercises that right, the tree owner has no claim for what might become of the tree.
 Yesterday, we read a Massachusetts court holding that, on the other hand, when a city takes over an abandoned property for taxes, it assumes liability for hazard trees on the property.

 In today’s case, Pennsylvania applies the Massachusetts Rule principles of self-reliance to encroaching tree roots.